GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 #### Usage Examples
 Change all occurrences of `YOUR_VIEW` to the full path to the view.

-* Run this query to see job name, query, total number of billed bytes, job creation time, job start time, job end time, job runtime, and count of inserted rows and deleted rows
+* Run this query to see job name, query, total number of billed bytes, job creation time, job start time, job end time, job runtime, and count of inserted rows and deleted rows for DML queries in a script.

   ```